Infrared Thermal Imaging

 Infrared Rays are not visible to the naked eye

-Thermal imaging may help diagnose the problem rather than merely identify symptoms and can sometimes, but not always, identify and document: missing or wet insulation; areas of heat loss or air infiltration around doors, windows; overheated electrical breakers or electrical faults before they cause a fire; moisture intrusion which could lead to mold growth; hidden roof leaks before causing serious damage; possible pest infestation; air conditioner compressor leaks; structural defects or missing framing members; failed seals in double pane windows; dangerous flue leaks; malfunctioning radiant heating systems and unknown pluming leaks or blockage in drain pipes.
+Thermal imaging may help diagnose the problem rather than merely identify symptoms and can sometimes, but not always, identify and document: missing or wet insulation; areas of heat loss or air infiltration around doors, windows; overheated electrical breakers or electrical faults before they cause a fire; moisture intrusion which could lead to mold growth; hidden roof leaks before causing serious damage; possible pest infestation; air conditioner compressor leaks; structural defects or missing framing members; failed seals in double pane windows; dangerous flue leaks; malfunctioning radiant heating systems and unknown plumbing leaks or blockage in drain pipes.